rachknig/knight-family-recipes/pages/bettymurray.md

 ## Connection to Knight Family

-Betty is T.R.
+Betty was T.R.
 Knight's grandmother and Connie Murray's mother-in-law.
+She passed away in 2021.

 ## Recipes